12 child care training courses and certifications that will boost your career

 Along with nutrition comes fitness.
 Parents like knowing that you can help kids stay active and healthy.
 You can become a Certified Children's Fitness Specialist through a course run by the American Fitness Professionals & Associates.

-At Care.com, we frequently hear that parents want bilingual nannies who can help teach kids another language -- it's one of the most sought-after nanny skills.
+Parents often want bilingual nannies who can help teach kids another language — it's one of the most sought-after nanny skills.
 Families want their children exposed to a different language and culture at a young age.
 If you speak a language in addition to English, mention it in your profile.

 If you need to brush up, take some language course through nearby community colleges, adult education programs or online programs like Rosetta Stone.

-If your charge is a special needs child, a course preparing you for the role of caregiver is important.
+If you’re caring for a special needs child, a course preparing you for this unique role is important.
 There is a lot of need-specific medical information to be aware of and general advice on caring for a child with special needs.
-Look for programs and workshops through local colleges and special needs organizations, such as Easterseals or The Arc.
+Look for programs and workshops through colleges and special needs organizations, such as The Care Courses School.

 Brawley created the online Connection Centered Discipline Nanny Certification (also available in-person in a few cities) to help nannies learn how to reinforce positive, good habits in children.
 This child care philosophy focuses on nurturing and helping the child without punishment or berating.
 Parents will appreciate your ability to prevent discipline issues and help raise happy kids.

-Once you figure out what classes you want to take, ask your employers if they would be willing to cover all or some of the fees -- many employers recognize the benefit of nanny classes.
+Ask for reimbursement.
+Once you figure out what classes you want to take, ask your employers if they would be willing to cover all or some of the fees — many employers recognize the benefit of nanny classes.
 This type of job training is also tax deductible, so keep your receipts for tax day.

-After you take any classes, make sure you keep certifications up to date; it's as important as getting them in the first place.
+Stay updated.
+After you take any class, make sure you keep certifications up to date; it's as important as getting them in the first place.
+First-aid certifications are valid for three years, for instance.
 Kavanagh suggests pursuing "yearly continued education" to keep your skills sharp and learn new techniques.